xaionaro-go/echox/website/content/middleware/redirect.md

 ## NonWWWRedirect Middleware

-NonWWWRedirect redirects WWW requests to non WWW.
+NonWWWRedirect redirects www requests to non www.
-For example, http://www.labstack.com will be redirect to http://labstack.com.
+For example, http://www.labstack.com will be redirected to http://labstack.com.

 *Usage*